EithonNetwork/EithonLibrary/README.md

 ## Release history

-### 4.10.1 (2016-05-01)
+### 4.11 (2016-05-01)

-* BUG: Permissions were only checked for the root command, not for the specific sub command that had been issued.
+* CHANGE: Now uses the PowerfulPerms plugin for permissions instead of zPermissions.

 ### 4.10 (2016-04-27)